HL7/CDA-ccda/input/pagecontent/document_level_guidance.md

 </recordTarget>
 ```

-**Example 6: recordTarget including the provider organization context for the clinical documentation**
+**Example 6: <a name="recordTarget-including-the-provider-organization">recordTarget including the provider organization context for the clinical documentation</a>**
 ```
 <recordTarget>
     <patientRole>